 Cold weather isn't just an inconvenience.
-It can trigger/produce serious problems too.
+It can result in serious problems too.
 A burst pipe can cause damage to the structure of your home and to electrical wiring - not to mention damage to your carpets and electrical equipment.

 When water freezes in a pipe it expands and it doesn't take long to build up enough pressure to rupture it.
-Burst pipes cause misery to homeowners - not only is there the chill factor, there's also the nightmare of the clean up operation and costly repairs.
+Burst pipes cause misery to homeowners - not only is there the chill factor, there can also be the nightmare of the clean-up operation and costly repairs.

 All visible pipes, particularly exposed pipes in crawl spaces in your loft or outside the house, should be lagged with pre-formed foam (the type that wraps around the pipes) which is available from plumbers' merchants and DIY stores.
-Remember, the thicker the lagging, the better: a minimum of 50mm in diameter but preferably 75mm.
-When insulating bends and tricky-to-reach pipes use gaffa tape to fix it securely.
+Remember, the thicker the lagging the better use a minimum of 50mm in diameter but preferably 75mm.
+When insulating bends and tricky-to-reach pipes use strong tape to fix it securely.
 To keep your pipes in good condition and minimise any problems, lubricate stopcocks and valves with thin oil.
 Then turn them on and off to make sure they don't seize up.

 The best option is a preformed jacket that hugs the tank.
 They're filled with glass fibre matting and attach securely to the tank - this is important as you don't want it to dislodge.
 With the exception of a header tank in the loft which should be completely enclosed, there should be no insulation beneath your tank as this will prevent warm air rising from below, increasing the likelihood of it freezing.